KQM-git/TCL/docs/enemy-data/humans/fatui/skirmishers/fatui-skirmisher-cryogunner-legionnaire.md

 ## Attacks

 * Infues itself with a Cryo armor, gaining great resistance and empowering certain attacks.
-The armor will have its' resistance against most elements increased, but has a great weakness to Pyro Elemental application.
+The armor will have its resistance against most elements increased, but has a great weakness to Pyro Elemental application.
-* Stops in place and starts spraying around with its' gun around aiming at the player.
+* Stops in place and starts spraying around with its gun around aiming at the player.
   * While armored: Walks forward towards the player.
-* Leaps in the air for a great distance with the help of propulsion from its' Cryo tubes, dealing damage on landing.
+* Leaps in the air for a great distance with the help of propulsion from its Cryo tubes, dealing damage on landing.
   * While armored: this attack is executed much faster.
 * Charges up for a brief moment before belly slamming into the player.